 Enabling GDPR fields on your signup forms does not make you compliant.
 It’s the first step of the process.
 To collect consent from new and existing contacts, you’ll set up your forms, create a segment, and send a consent campaign.

-- GDPR forms are not compatible with Mailchimp Subscribe.
+Certain styles of pop-up forms are not compatible with GDPR fields.

 Mailchimp offers tools and information as a resource, but we don’t offer legal advice.
 We recommend you contact your legal counsel to find out how the GDPR affects you.